-For more information about .NET Standard and how it relates to .NET Full and .NET Core, please see the Microsoft documentation section on .NET Standard.
+For more information about .NET Standard and how it relates to .NET Framework and .NET Core, please see the Microsoft documentation section on .NET Standard.
+Rule of thumb: for .NET Core/.NET 5+, use the .NET Standard build, for .NET Framework use the regular build for .NET Framework.
+The NuGet package contains both and should automatically take care of referencing the right version.

-It's recommended to use the .NET Full build of the LLBLGen Pro runtime framework on .NET Full and the .NET Standard build on .NET Core, even though .NET Full supports .NET Standard as well.
+It's recommended to use the .NET Framework build of the LLBLGen Pro runtime framework on .NET Framework and the .NET Standard build on .NET Core/.NET 5+, even though .NET Framework supports .NET Standard as well.
 If you're referencing the runtime libraries through nuget, this is automatic.

 When using .NET Standard be aware that there are no .config files: all configuration is done through code, using the RuntimeConfiguration system.
 This includes connection strings and other settings you might need at runtime.